learnlatex/learnlatex.github.io/en/lesson-08.md

 ```
 <!-- {% endraw %} -->

-## Adding rules
+## Adding rules (lines)

 A word of advice prior to introducing rules; lines should be used really
 sparsely in tables, and normally vertical ones look unprofessional.
 In fact,
 for professional tables you shouldn't use any of the standard lines; instead you
 should get familiar with the facilities of the `booktabs` package, which is why
-it is covered here first &ndash; for the sake of completeness the standard
+it is covered here first.
+For the sake of completeness the standard
-lines are shown in the more-info page.
+lines are shown in the [more-info](more-08) page.

 `booktabs` provides four different types of lines.
-Each of those macros has to
+Each of those commands has to
-be used as the first thing in a row or following another rule, else you'll get a
+be used as the first thing in a row or following another rule.
-nasty error.
-Three rule types and their macros are: `\toprule`, `\midrule`, and
+Three of the rule commands are: `\toprule`, `\midrule`, and
 `\bottomrule`.
-From their names the intended place of use should be pretty
+From their names the intended place of use should be clear:
-clear:

 <!-- {% raw %} -->
 ```latex